 This is just one example of the benefits of working with Acino.
 Our Medical Representatives are thinking innovatively every day to come up with the next solution that will make an impact for patients.

-Acino Middle East & Africa (MEA) is managed through our Regional Office in Dubai and operates in a highly diversified region.
-Organized in five clusters – Iraq, Saudi Arabia (KSA), GLE, French Speaking Africa (FSA), and English Speaking Africa (ESA) – we have strong local teams in our markets with a sales force of around 300 medical sales representatives and strong distribution partnerships across the region.
+Acino Middle East, Turkey & Africa is managed through our Regional Office in Dubai.
+We have highly professional local teams in our markets with a sales force of nearly 500 medical sales representatives and strong distribution partnerships across the region.
+We sell under the brand name Acino Switzerland.

 Driven by passion and committed to quality, our teams have a wealth of experience and in-depth knowledge of a large number of markets that might be difficult to access.
 Our approach is driven by the highest ethical and compliance standards which we apply to all our relationships with customers, partners and employees.